pchaigno/pchaigno.github.io/_posts/2024-12-05-first-cilium-pull-request.md

     - When: After making several pull requests.
       I'd say minimum ~4, but the exact number isn't defined and probably depends on the pull requests.
 - **Reviewer**:
-    - Main power: Retrigger only failing jobs within a CI workflow.
+    - Main powers: Retrigger only failing jobs within a CI workflow.
+      Assign reviewers on pull requests.
       Your reviews count for the review team(s) you asked to join.
     - When: After leaving reviews for a few months.
 - **Committer**: